TravelByRocket/kj6-dev/content/atlas/class010.md

 ## Assignments

-### Canvas Submission Tuesday, Sept 3 at 5pm

-Submit a screenshot of your new test repo (from "Try It Out!" above) to Canvas for the assignment Git First Push

 ### Quiz Monday, Sept 9 at start of class

 Quiz on Swift basics based on the content from days 1-12 of the [100 Days of Swift](https://www.hackingwithswift.com/100) by Paul Hudson at Hacking with Swift.
 These are the topics (the day number is not important):